-No matter what your reason is for wanting to complete a refinancing mortgage, you need to still know that you will get the best possible deal.
+No matter what your reason is for wanting to complete a refinancing mortgage, engaging a broker will help ensure you get the best possible deal.

-If you’ve decided that it’s probably time to switch banks for a refinancing mortgage and we are acting for you, we will first signal to your existing bank that they have just one last chance to put their very best offer forward as you are shopping around now and we won’t go back to them later on.
+If you’ve decided that it’s probably time to switch banks for a refinancing mortgage and you’ve requested your broker call-back here, your broker we will first signal to your existing bank that they have just one last chance to put their very best offer forward as you are shopping around now and we won’t go back to them later on.

 One of the lessons that the banks have learnt, is that if they want to encourage people to switch mortgages to them, they need to make the process easy.
 Banks have really streamlined this process now.
 They employ specific team members to handle the migration so that it is relatively hassle-free.

 "So what does the switching process look like?"